COGS18/Projects/faq.md

 #### Do we have to be present on the day that our final is scheduled?
 No, all you need to do is make sure to turn in your final project.

+#### How do I specify extra credit?
+There is an extra credit opportunity on the final project.
+If you go above and beyond the requirements of the project and/or teach yourself something new in the process of completing the final project, explain this in the final cell of the Jupyter Notebook you turn in.
+This should include 1) your background in programming prior to this course and 2) a description of how you went above and beyond and/or what you learned in the process of completing the project.

 ---
 *This document was originally written by [Severine Soltani](https://github.com/SevSoltani), an awesome COGS 18 Instructional Assistant.
 Thanks to Severine for taking the time to draft this to help students going forward!*